 Anika has written 10 picture books.
-Her fiction features “BIG” personalities, and her nonfiction titles illuminate the lives of important Latinx figures.
+Her fiction features “BIG” personalities, and her nonfiction titles illuminate the lives of important Latino figures.
 Her biography of New York City’s first Puerto Rican librarian, Pura Belpré, garnered numerous awards and was recognized by the American Library Association as a 2020 Pura Belpré Award honor book.
 Anika’s newest title, A Girl Named Rosita: The Story of Rita Moreno: Actor!
 Singer!
 Dancer!
 Trailblazer!, celebrates the life of Puerto Rican actress Rita Moreno.

 Given how busy she’s been, it’s extraordinary that Anika has been able to contribute stories and her creativity to our programs.
 I almost (almost) find it impossible to believe that Anika took time away from her three children, husband, orange tabby named Charlie, and writing to speak with us about her work, “showing up” for educators, and diverse, equitable, and authentic education materials.

 Curriculum Associates is stepping up and “strengthening the ways in which our programs reflect and engage with a variety of cultural backgrounds and ultimately deliver equitable learning experiences for all students.”
 As part of this commitment, we’re creating a lot of new reading passages and stories for our ELA/reading programs.
-Can you tell us about the work you’ve done for us and how it fits into your activism and support for Latinx authors?
+Can you tell us about the work you’ve done for us and how it fits into your activism and support for Latino authors?
 (Doozy of a question, I know.)

 My very first passage for Curriculum Associates was an article about Pura Belpré, an author, a storyteller, and the first Puerto Rican librarian to work at the New York Public Library.